linusshops/common/README.md

 Additionally, `Common` has modified Magento in such a way that it can reorder the loading of frontend assets.
 This is described below.
-Subsequently, this means that all of `Common`s JavaScript is loaded before anything else&mdasheven Magento's own assets, like `prototype.js`.
+Subsequently, this means that all of `Common`s JavaScript is loaded before anything else&mdash;even Magento's own assets, like `prototype.js`.

 ## Features by use case